quality icon

 Average car insurance cost in Colorado by city

-Your car insurance premium is impacted by numerous factors, including your state, city, and even ZIP code.
-The incidents of accidents and the probability of vehicle theft or vandalism can significantly sway the overall cost within a city or ZIP code.
+Your car insurance premium is determined by several factors, such as your state, city, and even ZIP code.
+The frequency of accidents and the probability of vehicle theft or vandalism play a role in determining the overall cost associated with a city or ZIP code.

 The table below depicts the top popular cities in Colorado: